ayeshabhimdi/aysh20.github.io/index.md

 <br/>
 ## ABOUT ME
 Hello!
-I am a Master's student in Data Science at Indiana University Bloomington.
-I am looking for full-time opportunities starting May 2019.
-I have experiences of working in educational technology (K-20) and market research data but open to other domains like healthcare and life sciences.
-I completed my undergraduate studies in Information Technology Engineering from the University of Mumbai with a focus on Data Analytics and Neural Networks.
+I am in my first year as a PhD student in Learning Sciences with a minor in Data Science at Indiana University Bloomington.
 <br/>
 <br/>
 <br/>